adkinsrs/sadkins_site/misc.md

 * Apr 20 - Halo 3 - PC
 * Apr 24 - Persona 5 Strikers - Switch
 * Apr 30 - We Were Here - PC
+* Jun 18 - The Room - Android

 ### Books I have read